Michael Porter Jr. NBA Playoffs Player Props: Nuggets vs. Heat

 Michael Porter Jr. Insights vs. the Heat

-- The Heat are the second-best defensive squad in the league, giving up 109.8 points per game.
+- The Heat are the second-best defensive squad in the league, conceding 109.8 points per game.

-- On the boards, the Heat are sixth in the league, conceding 41.9 rebounds per contest.
+- On the boards, the Heat are ranked sixth in the league, allowing 41.9 rebounds per contest.

-- The Heat are the 14th-ranked team in the NBA, allowing 25.6 assists per game.
+- Looking at assists, the Heat have allowed 25.6 per game, 14th in the league.

-- Looking at 3-pointers, the Heat have given up 13.1 makes per game, 28th in the league.
+- Allowing 13.1 made 3-pointers per contest, the Heat are the 28th-ranked squad in the NBA.

 Michael Porter Jr. vs. the Heat